MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/cluster-to-cluster.md

 author: kumudd
 ---
 # Cluster to Cluster Storage Replication

->Applies To: Windows Server Technical Preview
+> Applies To: Windows Server 2016

-Cluster-to-cluster replication is now available in Windows Server 2016 Technical Preview, including the replication of clusters using Storage Spaces Direct (i.e. shared nothing, direct attached storage).
+Cluster-to-cluster replication is now available in Windows Server 2016, including the replication of clusters using Storage Spaces Direct (i.e. shared nothing, direct attached storage).
 The management and configuration is similar to server-to-server replication.

 You will configure these computers and storage in a cluster-to-cluster configuration, where one cluster replicates its own set of storage with another cluster and its set of storage.
 These nodes and their storage should be located in separate physical sites, although it is not required.

-There are no graphical tools in Windows Server 2016 Technical Preview that can configure Storage Replica for cluster-to-cluster replication.
+There are no graphical tools in Windows Server 2016 that can configure Storage Replica for cluster-to-cluster replication.

 > [!IMPORTANT]
 > In this test, the four servers are an example.
 You can use any number of servers supported by Microsoft in each cluster.
 >
 > If you wish to use Storage Spaces Direct, you will need a minimum of four nodes per cluster, for a total of eight.
 This guide does not cover configuring Storage Spaces Direct.
-For information about configuring Storage Spaces Direct, see [Storage Spaces Direct in Windows Server 2016 Technical Preview](../storage-spaces/storage-spaces-direct-windows-server-2016.md).
+For information about configuring Storage Spaces Direct, see [Storage Spaces Direct in Windows Server 2016](../storage-spaces-direct/overview.md).

 ### Terms
 This walkthrough uses the following environment as an example: